 A lecture course for science majors that expands themes and concepts introduced in BIO 1133 General Biology I, while emphasizing the diversity of life.
 Topics covered include evolution, classification, ecology, detailed consideration of the domains of life and viruses, including their anatomy and physiology.
 Credit, three semester hours.
-(Prerequisite: ACT composite of 17 or higher or successful completion of BIO 1113/1111 or BIO 1123/1121)
+(Prerequisite: ACT composite of 17 or higher or successful completion of BIO 1113/1111 or BIO 1123/1121 or BIO 1513/1511)